WrestleMania 25: Storylines

-The headline of WrestleMania 25 was a confrontation over the WWE Championship, rooted at the Royal Rumble pay-per-view event in January by Randy Orton winning the Royal Rumble match.
-Per the traditional stipulation of the match, Orton was given the opportunity to choose to wrestle for the WWE, World Heavyweight, or ECW Championship at WrestleMania.
-Simultaneously, Orton began to assault the McMahon family, the owners of the WWE.
-During this conflict, Orton punted both Vince and Shane McMahon (father and son, respectively) in the head as well as RKO-ing Stephanie McMahon (Vince's daughter), which enraged the WWE Champion (and Stephanie's husband) Triple H. On the March 2 episode of Raw, Triple H convinced Orton to use his title opportunity in a match for the WWE Championship at WrestleMania.
+The headline of WrestleMania 25 was a confrontation over the WWE Championship, rooted at the Royal Rumble pay-per-view event in January by Raw's Randy Orton winning the Royal Rumble match.
+Per the stipulation of the match, Orton was given the opportunity to choose to wrestle for either the WWE Championship, World Heavyweight Championship, or ECW Championship at WrestleMania.
+Simultaneously, Orton began to assault the McMahon family, the owners of WWE.
+During this conflict, Orton punted both Vince McMahon and Shane McMahon (father and son, respectively) in the head as well as RKO-ing Stephanie McMahon (Vince's daughter), which enraged Triple H, SmackDown's WWE Champion and Stephanie's husband.
+Triple H. On the March 2 episode of Raw, Triple H convinced Orton to use his title opportunity in a match for the WWE Championship at WrestleMania.
 The following weeks saw Triple H attack Orton both backstage and at his house.
 In retaliation, Orton attacked Triple H's wife Stephanie McMahon.
 As a result, Triple H recruited his brother-in-law and father-in-law, Shane and Vince McMahon respectively.